snabbco/snabb/src/program/l2vpn/README.md

 `config` paramter to support non-standard drivers.
 In that case, the MTU cannot automatically be passed to the driver.

-The optional element `extra_config` must be a table.
+The optional element `extra_config` must also be a Lua expression which must evaluate to a table.
 It will be merged with the `config` table to form the final configuration of the driver.
 When elements with the same name exist in both tables, the one from `extra_config` takes precedence.
 The main purpose of this feature is to support Lua-agnostic front-ends that generate the entire `l2vpn` configuration or parts of it from a higher layer of abstraction.

-If `config` is not a table, `extra_config` is ignored.
+If `config` does not evaluate to a Lua table, `extra_config` is ignored.

 ### L2 Configuration